AlexanderPoone/CloudProject/README.md

 DynamoDB is used to store the key-value pairs of `<block id; binary content>`, `<file id; user id, file path, file sequence, metadata>`, `<user id; hash, salt, first name, last name>`

 The front end is planned to be written in Flutter, so that it can be used on mobile devices.
+The back end is an API powered by Flask.

-The master EC2 node will hold the Flask REST endpoints.
+TCP socket programming is used as the means of communication between EC2 Nodes.

 Amazon EC2 instances are created on demand using the Boto3 library, depending on the input data size.